 If you have a bone spur and no other alternative can fix the condition, then your doctor can suggest an endoscopic decompression surgery.
 Bone spur is a condition where bone growth develops in the joints or spine, causing severe lower back pain.

-Endoscopic spinal decompression can also be used for spinal conditions such as arthritis or any other arthritic condition of the spine.
+Endoscopic spinal decompression can also be used for treating spinal conditions such as arthritis or any other arthritic condition of the spine.

 Sometimes, the spinal disc grows abnormally, leading to disc bulging that compresses the spinal nerve.
 As a result, you can face chronic back and leg pain.
 Endoscopic decompression helps remove the disc's excess growth and relieve related symptoms.